Aaron Rodgers: 2015

 In 2015, Rodgers had a down year by his standards.
 He threw for a career low 3,821 yards in which he played for at least 15 games, although he had 31 touchdowns to just eight interceptions.
 Rodgers completed only 60.7 of his passes, averaged only 6.7 yards per attempt and finished with a passer rating of 92.7, all career lows.
 Pro Bowl wide receiver Jordy Nelson's absence due to injury for the season was considered a contributing factor in Rodgers' statistical drop compared to previous seasons.

-In Week 3, a 38–28 victory over the Kansas City Chiefs, Rodgers had 333 passing yards and five touchdowns to earn NFC Offensive Player of the Week.
-During Week 9 against the Carolina Panthers, he finished with 369 passing yards, four touchdowns, and one interception.
+In Week 3, a 38–28 victory over the Chiefs, Rodgers had 333 passing yards and five touchdowns to earn NFC Offensive Player of the Week.
+During Week 9 against the Panthers, he finished with 369 passing yards, four touchdowns, and one interception.
 The interception came with only 1:47 left in the fourth quarter, and following the interception, Rodgers expressed frustration by throwing down a Microsoft Surface tablet.
 The Packers ended up losing the game 29–37.

-On December 3, 2015, in a Week 13 match-up against the Detroit Lions, Rodgers threw a Hail Mary pass caught by Richard Rodgers II for 61 yards with 0:00 left to beat the Lions 27–23, after the game was extended due to a facemask penalty called on Detroit.
+On December 3, 2015, in a Week 13 match-up against the Lions, Rodgers threw a Hail Mary pass caught by Richard Rodgers for 61 yards with 0:00 left to beat the Lions 27–23, after the game was extended due to a facemask penalty called on Detroit.
 The play was quickly dubbed as "The Miracle in Motown."

 The Packers made the playoffs as the fifth seed in the NFC with a 10–6 record.
-They defeated the Washington Redskins 35–18 on the road in the Wild Card Round of the playoffs.
+They defeated the Redskins 35–18 on the road in the Wild Card Round of the playoffs.
 Rodgers finished the game with 210 yards and two passing touchdowns.
-In the Divisional Round against the Arizona Cardinals, Rodgers threw a 41-yard Hail Mary touchdown pass to Jeff Janis as time expired to send the game into overtime.
+In the Divisional Round against the Cardinals, Rodgers threw a 41-yard Hail Mary touchdown pass to Jeff Janis as time expired to send the game into overtime.
 However, the Packers lost 26–20 in overtime.
 Rodgers finished the game 24 for 44 for 261 yards with two touchdowns and an interception.
 He was named to his fifth Pro Bowl and was ranked as the sixth best player by his peers on the NFL Top 100 Players of 2016.

 2016

 Throughout the first five games of the 2016 season, Rodgers' struggles from the 2015 season appeared to continue.
-Through those games, he completed 60.2% of his passes, averaged 6.5 yards per attempt, and posted a passer rating of 88.4—all of which are similar to his 2015 numbers.
+Through those games, he completed 60.2% of his passes, averaged 6.5 yards per attempt, and posted a passer rating of 88.4—all of which were similar to his 2015 numbers.
 He also fumbled five times, and lost two.
 His lackluster performance through those games caused much speculation about the causes of his problems.